 Many of us want to pretend we don’t have a disease.
 If you just ignore it then this problem will go away.
 Don’t give in to depression is their mantra.
 A few relatively minor conditions do go away without treatment.
 Colds and flu may remit without treatment.
 But serious conditions, Cancer, tuberculosis, and heart disease get worse if ignored.
 Alcoholism, addiction, and mental illness also can worsen if not treated.
 Pretending is not treatment.

 The founders of A.A. concluded that sometimes we need to “raise the bottom” till it hits people.
 Why do people need to totally destroy their life, spend time in prison, or psych hospitals before they can accept that they have a condition that will respond to treatment?

 Education can help sometimes.
-But the people who need the education the most avoid it.
-What person who is manic, drunk or on drugs wants to sit and listen to others talk about how they were unable to control their disease until they became willing to accept help?
+But the people who need education the most avoid it.
+What person who is manic, drunk, or on drugs wants to sit and listen to others talk about how they were unable to control their disease until they became willing to accept help?

 Lots of people with addictions and mental illnesses will isolate, they will avoid others, and shrink from treatment.
 Their bottoms most often come when the losses and the pain become unbearable.